jorinvo/googlesheets-sql-sync/README.md

 ## Roadmap

 - trigger immediate sync via SIGALRM
-- Save creds separate to not conflict with config edits
-- Ensure only one of do-sync and handle-code can happen at a time
 - throttle API requests
 - robust error handling
   - config file not exists / malformed / permissions / write